Immortal215/Assignment-Notebook/README.md

 # Made using SwiftUi
-### An app to re-organize and add structure into your life!
+### An app to re-organize and add structure into your life by keeping you focused and on task!

 ## Features